dmolinagarcia/74HCT6526/README.md

 * B1.
 Split TIMER into modules for improved readability.
 * B2.
 Split TIMER into modules for improved readability.
 * B3.
 Fixed ICR clearing issue.
 (PENDING)
 * B4.
-Added TOD board.
-SCH completed.
-PCB Pending.
+Added TOD PCB and SCH

 ## [0.2.1 ] - 26-Mar-2023
 * All boards.
 Added pdfs for all schematic and pcbs for all versions for ease of access